Deformation of Sasakian metrics: Abstract

 \section{Abstract}

-By Kodaira's stability theorem \cite{Kodaira Spencer}, a K\"{a}hler metric on a closed complex manifold is stable in the meaning of Kodaira and Spencer, that is, always extends to a smooth family of compatible K\"{a}hler metrics for a smooth family of any small deformation of complex structures.
-In this article, we investigate this stability of Sasakian metrics in deformation theory.
-We present an example of a Sasakian metric on a circle bundle over a complex torus which is not stable in a smooth family of transversely holomorphic Riemannian flows.
-We show that the triviality of the $(0,2)$-component of the basic Euler class characterizes the stability of Sasakian metrics in smooth families of small deformation of transversely holomorphic Riemannian flows.
+Deformations of the Reeb flow of a Sasakian manifold as transversely K\"{a}hler flows may not admit compatible Sasakian metrics.
+We show that the triviality of the~$(0,2)$-component of the basic Euler class characterizes the existence of compatible Sasakian metrics for given small deformations of the Reeb flow as transversely holomorphic Riemannian flows.
 We also prove a Kodaira-Akizuki-Nakano type vanishing theorem for basic Dolbeault cohomology of homologically orientable transversely K\"{a}hler foliations.
-Combining with the characterization of the stability, we show that a positive Sasakian metric is always stable.
+As a consequence of these results, we show that any small deformations of the Reeb flow of a positive Sasakian manifold admit compatible Sasakian metrics.